Alan Wace: Post-war archaeology and the "Helladic Heresy"

 The main priority of the excavations was to establish the chronological relationship between the shaft graves of Grave Circle A and the much larger tholos tombs at the site.
 Evans believed that the two sets of tombs were broadly contemporary, and that both represented the burials of Cretan-based rulers of Mycenae.
 This ran contrary to the view proposed by Wace and Blegen in 1918, by which the culture of mainland Greece ("Helladic" culture) had remained fundamentally autochthonous through the Shaft Graves period until the end of the Bronze Age.
 Under Wace and Blegen's model, the tholoi were correctly dated considerably later than both Grave Circle A (c.
 1600–1450 BCE) and the apogee of Neopalatial Minoan civilisation on Crete, which ended around 1500 BCE.
 This would represent a "crescendo" of monumentality and elaboration in Mycenae's tombs, whereas Evans had argued that Mycenae had become subjected and subordinated to Crete, and that this produced a "diminuendo" in the site's wealth and ostentation.
 According to Evans, the oldest tombs on the site were the largest and most developed: the two tholoi known as the Treasury of Atreus and the Tomb of Clytemnestra.

-Wace intended to fully excavate all seven of the thus-far unexcavated tholoi between 1920 and 1923.
-In 1920 and 1921, he made small-scale excavations in the Treasury of Atreus, which failed to find conclusive evidence for its date.
+In 1920 and 1921, Wace made small-scale excavations in the Treasury of Atreus, which failed to find conclusive evidence for its date.
 Between 15 June and 8 July 1922, the Tomb of Aegisthus was excavated under Winifred Lamb, who was serving as Wace's second-in-charge.
 This would be the only tomb fully excavated during the 1920–1923 campaigns, though Wace had all the tholoi re-examined and their first architectural plans drawn up by the Anglo-Dutch draughtsman Piet de Jong, whom Wace hired in 1920 for what was de Jong's first archaeological job.
 Planned excavations of the Treasury of Atreus in 1923 had to be abandoned because of safety concerns about the tomb's roof, which had partially collapsed.

 By May 1923, Wace and Lamb had constructed the outline of a three-phase chronological model for the tholoi at Mycenae, in which they argued for a progressive increase in the scale and monumentality of the tombs.
 They were able to date the Tomb of Aegisthus to early LH IIA (c.
 1510–1480 BCE), and to show that it was earlier than the larger Treasury of Atreus, thereby providing strong evidence for Wace and Blegen's chronological model.
 Evans reacted bitterly to Wace's findings, disputing the chronological judgements he had made and writing to Droop that he had "never yet [seen] any work so systematically wrong-headed."
 During the period of his work at Mycenae, Wace also assisted Blegen in the ASCSA's excavations at Zygouries, a site between Mycenae and Corinth.